pshev/amnis/README.md

 ```
 Then you create a `store`
 <br/>
-`createStore` accepts the rootReducer, an optional initialState parameter, and an optional 3rd parameter - an [adapter](#adapters) for you to use any observable library that you want.
+`createStore` accepts the rootReducer and an optional initialState parameter.
 <br/>
 There is no concept of middleware in Amnis since there is no need for it.